Uninett/Argus/docs/user-manual.rst

 To change *max severity level*: select the preferred *max severity* option in the *Level* slider.

+Filter by event types
+^^^^^^^^^^^^^^^^^^^^^

+Not all types of events are of of equal relevance.
+For instance: You might want to receive notfications for new incidents but don't need to know when they are resolved, or you might want to ignore wthether it has been connected to a ticket.
+You might be curious to know which incidents were resolved automatically, and which needed to be handled by people.

+-  If you want the table to display only incidents that have one or more **specific event types**:

+   1. Click on the *Event Types* selector.

+   2. In the drop-down that appears, you can see all available event types.
+      Click on the preferred one.
+The newly selected *event type* will appear in the input field.

+   3. Repeat the process if you want to filter by several event types.

+-  If you want the table to display incidents from **any any event type**, leave the *Event types* field empty.

+The event types to choose from:

+Incident start

+   When an incident started.

+Incident end

+   Incidents that were solved without human intervention.

+Close

+   Incidents that were marked as closed manually by a human.

+Reopen

+   Incidents that were manually reopened by a human after either being automatically ended or manually marked closed.

+Acknowledge

+   A human has seen the incident and has marked it as such.

+Other

+   Currently used for any other tracked change to an incident: for instance if it is connected to a ticket.

+Stateless

+   These are incidents without duration.
+They cannot be open or closed.

 Filter out older incidents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^